antluqmol1/Software-Engineering/README.md

 4. Once conflicts solved, We can go to our branch, for example: `git checkout antonio-frontend`
 5. And now, merge the changes from main: `git merge main`

+# Testing

+Coverage - see what code is being tested

 # Getting Started with Create React App